Developing novel serotonergic therapeutics

 PRA-523

-Our initial focus is on the development of pre-clinical candidate PRA-523, a neuromodulatory 5-HT7 receptor antagonist, as a potential first-in-class treatment for chronic pruritus.
+Our initial focus is on the development of topical clinical candidate PRA-523, a neuromodulatory 5-HT7 receptor antagonist, as a potential first-in-class treatment for chronic pruritus.

 • Highly potent, selective 5-HT7 antagonist